bkhelifi/CADS_2024/Beginners_handson/README.md

 ## Session of Thursday, 9h30/10h45
 **Timing analysis** : creating a light curve for a time variable source

-Made by Jean-Philippe Lenain (LPNHE, Paris) and XXX (lab, city).
-Location : room XXX, Observatoire de Meudon
+Made by Maxime Regeard (APC, Paris) and Kirsty Feijen (APC, Paris).
+Location : room CIAS, Observatoire de Meudon

 Link to the notebook.